Ghasak/nvim/README.md

 The configuration files are all written in `lua` using the most modern `APIs` by this time.
-Check for more details `:h depurated` to see the news feature of the new release.
+Check for more details `:h deprecated` to see the news feature of the new release.
 Here, is a summary of the most wanted upgrades to my configuration file (to name few)